bodeolukolu/GBSapp/ReadMe.md

 ```
 **If NextGenMap doesn't install properly:**<br />
 ```
-While the installation of samtools and bcftools are automated, the installation requires some dependencies.
-Consider typing the commands below in terminal, delete samtools and bcftools (from within ./GBSapp/tools/), and then re-run GBSapp in terminal:
+While the installation of samtools and bcftools are automated, the installation requires some dependencies:
   $ sudo apt install cmake
 ```
 **Problem with amount of memory and/or processors/cores specified:**<br />